carinaogbat/OCRHobbyist/README.md

 This is my final project from SRJC's Web Development 1 class.
-Where I focused on designing a simple website using only HTML and CSS based around one of my favorite hobbies.
-The website includes styling of a blog, a table, and a usert input form.
+Where I focused on designing a simple website using only HTML and CSS based around one of my favorite hobbies, obstacle course racing.
+The website includes styling of a blog, a table, and a user input form as well as navigation and footers.